drivet/website-11ty/src/posts/feed/2013/emacs-cloud.md

 line in question with the mouse and deleting it.
 I never really tried to find a faster way to do it (though now that I'm aware of it..cool!)

-All that being that being said, I have developed, over the years, a fair bit of "workflow" around my use of Emacs.
+All that being said, I have developed, over the years, a fair bit of "workflow" around my use of Emacs.

 Emacs isn't a so much a text editor as it is a text editing platform - a platform for controlling and transforming text buffers.
 So over the years